Betfair Australia

-Betfair Australia is the Australian operation of the web betting exchange, Betfair.
-Established in 2005, Betfair Australia operates Australia's only betting exchange under a Tasmanian Gaming Licence.
-Since August 2014 Betfair Australia has been fully owned by Crown Resorts.
+Betfair Australia is a gambling company founded in 2004.
+It operates the largest online betting exchange in Oceania and offers additional products including sports betting, online casino, online poker, and online bingo.
+The company is headquartered in Melbourne.
+In August 2014, Betfair Australia was acquired by Crown Resorts for AU$20m.

 History

 Betfair UK was founded in 2000 by Andrew Black and Edward Wray.
-In 2004 Betfair signed a joint venture agreement with Australia's Publishing and Broadcasting Limited to start the Australian exchange.
-Betfair was awarded a non-exclusive licence by the Tasmanian Gaming Commission in February 2006 to conduct Australia's first betting exchange.
-Later that year Betfair Australia's market operations team managed its first market and shortly after the first telephone betting calls were taken by Betfair Australia staff.
+In 2004, it signed a joint venture with Australia's Publishing and Broadcasting Limited to launch the Australian exchange.
+In February 2006, Betfair received a non-exclusive licence from the Tasmanian Gaming Commission to operate Australia’s first betting exchange.
+Later that year, its market operations team managed the first market, followed soon by the first telephone bets handled by Betfair Australia staff.